rayes0/blog/content/blog/spaced-repetition.md

 The ease factor is simply a floating point number between 1.3 and 2.5.
 It's role, as seen in the formula, is to act as an interval multiplier leading to a larger and larger interval each time.
 The restrictions of 1.3 through 2.5 attempt to keep the number of repetitions reasonable.
 An ease below 1.3 will lead to the material being studied too often (usually indicative not because the knowledge itself is too difficult, but because it is poorly formatted or presented), and anything greater than 2.5 will space the intervals too much, especially as they get larger.

 At larger intervals, even 2.5 may be too much, and this will infinitely grow.
-This is why most software also provide a top interval cap.
+This is why most software using this provide a top interval cap.
 Capping at around 10 months to a year sounds like a reasonable interval.
-Once a review item hits the cap, each review would presumably increase memory utility by a relatively large amount because the time interval is so big, and with hardly any extra time investment.

-The ease factor is adaptive and changes
+Once a review item hits the cap, each review would presumably increase memory utility by a relatively large amount because the time interval is so big, and with hardly any extra time investment, so growing the interval further leads to diminishing returns.
+In most implementations, the ease factor is adaptive to lowering as well.
+For example in Anki by default, if a user answers incorrectly, then the ease is decreased by 20%.

-Wanikani uses an alternate version of SM2 with predetermined ease factors and with intervals represented by levelling up of stages.
-This sounds like a less flexible version of
+Wanikani uses an alternate version of SM2 with predetermined ease factors and with intervals represented by levelling up of stages, which is less flexible but does the job.

 ## Regression based on Recall Probability {#regression-based-on-recall-probability}